SaschaLucius/interactive-scrum-guide/docs/Kanban_Guide_2020.md

 - An effective workflow[Workflow] is one that delivers what customers want when they want it.
 - An efficient workflow[Workflow] allocates available economic resources as optimally as possible to deliver value[Value].
-- A predictable workflow[Workflow] means being able to accurately forecast value delivery[ValueDelivery] within an acceptable degree of uncertainty.
+- A predictable[Forecast] workflow[Workflow] means being able to accurately forecast[Forecast] value delivery[ValueDelivery] within an acceptable degree of uncertainty.

 The strategy of Kanban[KanbanFramework] is to get members to ask the right questions sooner as part of a continuous improvement[ContinuousImprovement] effort in pursuit of these goals.
 Only by finding a sustainable balance among these three elements can value optimization[ValueOptimization] be achieved.